the-simian/hexo-tag-googlemaps/README.md

 ## Intro ##

-Note: This tag plugin is very early in its development, and basically only takes a latitud and longitude as arguments.
+Note: This tag plugin is very early in its development, and basically only takes a latitude and longitude as arguments.

 {% google-maps latitude longitude  %}